framessh/tutorials/basics-gallery-1/readme.md

   //!
 The template command takes 2 arguments - first is the image override, and the second is the template name
   //!
 The image override argument is a link to an image that you want your frame to display
   //!
 If the image override is null, the app will take a screenshot of your template and serve it as the frame image
   //!
-The image override is useful especially if you want the frame to use GIFs (since screenshots cannot server motion images). template null,welcome-page.html;
+The image override is useful especially if you want the frame to use GIFs (since screenshots cannot serve motion images). template null,welcome-page.html;

   //!
 Respond to the request with the template content